YoelMonsalve/SimpleApp/README.md

 *Of course*, this is not the ideal behavior, but as it is just a sample, I want to keep it simple.

-An alternative design would have been through buttons to allow the user manually controlling when a new file is going to be uploaded, ... but that would be a more complicated architecture.
+An alternative design would have been using buttons to enable user for manually controlling when a new file is to be uploaded, ... but that would be a more complicated architecture.

 #### Modularizing and reusable code